 - He had an illness like dementia that caused him not to be in touch with reality.

-- He was truly endangering himself, me, or others.
+- He was truly endangering himself, me, or others – again, if he were not in his right mind.
 (He was doing something very foolish or reckless like asking me to get on the roof when I was 9 months pregnant, unless the house was on fire, or saying we should strap the kids on the hood of the car and drive down the interstate.)

 - He was asking me to condone clear sin according to God’s Word – not about my personal convictions – but clear sin.